 Booking Contact Details Should You Wish To Join Me There

-To learn more see www.namasteretreatsindia.com or contact Annie at firstname.lastname@example.org.
-You may want to follow them on Instagram, YouTube and Facebook for some soulful Indian inspiration too.
+Contact Annie at email@example.com.
 They offer attractive Payment Plans for the retreats – book and pay one third now, one third in September and the rest one week before the retreat.
 I will be staying in the actual ashram ensuring a completely authentic experience.
+Watch – Journey to India with Namaste Retreats.

 ** Photographs supplied and sourced.
 I will be paying my own way there and for my stay in the Ashram as I’m doing this as part of my personal journey.
 I look forward to sharing a first-hand account of the transformation the retreat will offer me.